fluid-player/fluid-player-docs/docs/integration/angular.md

 </video>
 ```

-**Note**: Safari does not support playback of .mkv files so be careful with using it.
+**Note**: Safari does not support playback of .mkv files.
 To view this file type, consider using a different browser that supports the .mkv format.

 ### app.component.ts